 Applied EarthWorks' Lompoc office offers the full range of cultural resource services to clients in Santa Barbara County and surrounding areas.
 Clayton Lebow, Principal Archaeologist, and Ann Munns, Senior Manager/Senior Archaeologist, direct the staff in the Lompoc office, who focus on the company’s active on-call contract with Vandenberg Air Force Base and clients south to Ventura.
 Laboratory facilities in Lompoc provide processing, technical analysis, and temporary curation of project collections.

 Applied EarthWorks' San Luis Obispo office offers the full range of cultural resource management to clients in the California Central Coast region.
 Principal Archaeologist Barry Price manages the office and is a well-known expert on cultural resource management laws and regulations, including CEQA, NEPA, NAGPRA, and Sections 106 and 110 of the NHPA, among others.
-Our San Luis Obispo team, led by Senior Archaeologists Dr. Diane Douglas and Erin Enright, performs cultural resource investigations north to Santa Cruz and east to the San Joaquin Valley.
+Our San Luis Obispo team, led by Senior Scientist, Dr. Diane Douglas, and Senior Archaeologist, Erin Enright, performs cultural resource investigations north to Santa Cruz and east to the San Joaquin Valley.

 Our Pasadena office is ideally located to provide comprehensive cultural resource management and historic preservation services to the greater Los Angeles and Orange County areas.
 Our office and laboratory facilities also serve as the base of operations for Applied EarthWorks’ paleontology program.
 Our paleontology preparation laboratory is well equipped for a variety of uses, including matrix washing, microfossil picking, and fossil specimen preparation and repair.
 It also provides secure space for the temporary housing of paleontological collections.

-Dr. Tiffany Clark (Senior Archaeologist), Jessica DeBusk (Paleontology Program Manager/Project Manager), and Dr. Michael Moratto (Principal Archaeologist) serve as senior staff in the Pasadena office.
+Dr. Tiffany Clark (Senior Archaeologist), and Dr. Michael Moratto (Principal Archaeologist) serve as senior staff in the Pasadena office.